ice1080/simpleemailer/README.md

 ## TODO
-* configuration for sending to mailgun or sendgrid
 * document the methods
 * test install and usage by trying it out on other computer
 * add to readme:
 ** how to install

-## Later
-* add actual logging